 We’re located at 2710 E 4th Street, Long Beach, CA. Nearest cross-street is Temple Ave and we’re on the east end of “Retro Row” on 4th Street.

 Currently, we’re open five days a week.
-Our hours are: WED – SUN 8am – 1pm or Sold out / FRI we’re also open in the afternoon: 4-7pm
+Our hours are: WED – SUN 8am – 1pm.
+We have plans to extend our hours (and more offerings) into the afternoon this summer… stay tuned!

-We are closed and catching up on zzz’s on Mondays + Tuesdays.
+We are closed and catching up on zzz’s and emails and the mundane on Mondays + Tuesdays.

 Yep, our breads are naturally leavened (aka sourdough) with no commercial yeast.
 The only exception are some specialty breads and pastries that are offered from time to time (rest assured that I’ll always note it in in the ingredients list).